Court of Session: Appointment and removal

-Removal from office

 The Lord President, Lord Justice Clerk and other senators can be removed from office after a tribunal has been convened to examine their fitness for office.
 The tribunal is convened on the request of the Lord President, or in other circumstances that the First Minister sees fit.
 However, the First Minister must consult the Lord President (for all other judges) and the Lord Justice Clerk (when the Lord President is under investigation.)
 Should the tribunal recommend their dismissal the Scottish Parliament can resolve that the First Minister make a recommendation to the Monarch.

 Lord President

-The Lord President is the most senior judge of the Court of Session, and is also president of the 1st Division of the Inner House.

-Lord Justice Clerk

-The Justice Clerk is the second most senior judge of the Court of Session, and deputises for the Lord President when the Lord President is absent, unable to fulfil his duties, or when there is a vacancy for Lord President.
+The Lord President is the most senior judge of the Court of Session, and is also president of the First Division of the Inner House.
+The Lord Justice Clerk is the second most senior judge of the Court of Session, and deputises for the Lord President when the Lord President is absent, unable to fulfil his duties, or when there is a vacancy for Lord President.
 The Lord Justice Clerk is president of the 2nd Division of the Inner House.

-Principal Clerk of Session and Justiciary

-The administration of the court is part of the Scottish Courts and Tribunals Service, and is led by the Principal Clerk of Session and Justiciary.
-The Principal Clerk is responsible for the administration of the Supreme Courts of Scotland and their associated staff.
-As of June 2018, the Principal Clerk is Gillian Prentice.